KDE/digikam-doc/setup_application/metadata_settings.rst

 .. contents::

 Image files can have some metadata embedded into the image file format.
 These metadata can be stored in a number of standard formats as JPEG, TIFF, PNG, JPEG2000, PGF, and RAW files.
-Metadata can be read and written in the EXIF, IPTC, and XMP formats if they are present in the file.
+Metadata can be read and written in the Exif, IPTC, and XMP formats if they are present in the file.

 Behavior Settings
 -----------------